SolDapper/mcswap-shop/README.md

 # mcswap-shop
 This module will embed a Solana NFT storefront into your existing application.
 Listings are powered by the native Solana programs of the McSwap Trustless Escrow Protocol.
-This module makes use of the [mcswap-sdk](https://github.com/SolDapper/mcswap-sdk) to directly integrate with the protocol.
 If you're looking for for a turn-key web app, the [mcswap-app](https://github.com/SolDapper/mcswap-app) package is an exact copy of the mcswap.xyz website.

 ![mcswap shop](https://repository-images.githubusercontent.com/944741416/ff495e7b-13c4-4692-9ec5-ac8e115229e9)